stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

     }

     @Override
-    public IntStream strip(int count) {
+    public IntStream strip(int start, int count) {
         return IntStream
             .rangeClosed(0, count)
-            .flatMap(n -> indices(n, count));
+            .flatMap(n -> indices(start + n, count));
     }
 };
 ```

-Here we override the default `strip` method to also append the final two indices of the triangle strip in the same manner as we did way back in the [Cube Demo](blog/part-3-cube/textures) chapter.
+Here we override the default `strip` method to also append the final two indices of the triangle strip in the same manner as we did way back in the [Cube Demo](/JOVE/blog/part-3-cube/textures) chapter.
 We refactor the cube builder to use the new factory.

 Finally the primitive enumeration is modified to provide an index factory: